carfreesc/carfreesc.github.io/notes.md

 ## Carshares

-Zipcar and the Enterprise Carshare used to operate here, but we inexplicably no longer have a carshare of any kind.
+Zipcar and the Enterprise Carshare used to operate here, but we no longer have a carshare of any kind.
+If you are a PSU employee, there is the PSU Fleet program, but those cars are only available to use for university purposes.

 ## Long-distance buses

 A number of bus companies operate in town.
 Fullington and Greyhound offer trips from a bus station near downtown, just to the west of Atherton.
 Megabus offers trips starting at the N Atherton  Walmart parking lot.

+It is not very easy to find the schedules for outbound buses.

+Fullington operates several "express routes" on certain weekends during the school year.
+These do not run every weekend.
+Unfortunately there is no public list of which weekends they run, and even Fullington can't really tell you.
+The only way to know for sure is to simply search every weekend you are interested in on the trailways.com ticket-buying site.

 ## Amtrak